 What if you had to lose 20lbs in 90-days?

-Whether it was for a wedding or a vacation or the doctor told you that if you didn’t you need to begin medication.
+Whether it was for a wedding or a vacation or the doctor told you that if you didn’t you need to go medication.

 Where would you begin?

-Most people when they have to do anything the first thing they do is go on the internet and research how to get it done to put together a plan.
+Most people when they have to do anything the first thing they do is go on the internet and research how to get it done so they can put a plan together.
 Research is always an important part of the process, but it can be slow and tedious and often we can become paralyzed with information overload.

 In this particular case, it is important for us to keep our timeline in mind: 90-days.
 When we only have three months can we afford to spend a week or more figuring out how to lose the 20lbs?

-When I have a problem I know I need to solve quickly the first thing I do is find someone who has done it before and pay them to tell me how to do it.
+When I have a problem that needs solving quickly the first thing I do is find someone who has done it before and pay them to tell me how to do it.
 Some may call this lazy.
 I call it efficient.
 10 out of 10 times I am more than happy to trade money for advice because it accomplishes what could take weeks or months to figure out in just a few hours.

 At Arsenal, we are the experts and people pay us to help them lose the weight they need to get rid of, but if you’re taking the time to read this I am going to give you the formula for losing 20lbs in 90-days for free.